AndresQuichimbo/CUWALID/docs/source/forecast_impact_plot.rst

 - **plot_scales**: A list that defines the geographical scale at which the plot will be made.
 Examples include "County" or "Zoom".

-- **country**: Specifies the name of the country for which the forecast will be generated.
+- **country_name**: Specifies the name of the country for which the forecast will be generated.
 In this example, it is set to "Kenya".

 - **place_names**: A list of specific places (regions, counties, etc.) within the country where the forecast will focus.
 For example, ["Samburu", "Laikipia", "Meru"].